-In this article, we have outlined the most popular website development softwares on the market.
-There are thousands of web design softwares out there, so how can you choose the best one to match your skill set and level of expertise?
+In this article, we have outlined the most popular website development software on the market.
+There are thousands of web design software out there, so how can you choose the best one to match your skill set and level of expertise?
 Here are some factors to look for when choosing your go-to web design software.

 What can you do?

 So, asking this question really helps you set your expectations.
 Can you build a responsive website that works as well as a $100K site on your first try?
 Probably not.

 Can you build a website with a few pages that will help you win new business?
 If you take your time and are deliberate with your actions I would say yes.

 Select tools that fit within your technical experience and capabilities to set yourself up for success.
 If you have never used Photoshop, it’s probably not a good idea to try and design a website from scratch using Photoshop as your first project.
 You may become discouraged very quickly, but I respect your heart and effort.

 Be realistic with your expectations, and capabilities and truly answer the question of what you can do.
 Answer the “what can I do” question and you are already halfway there.